bcgov/wps/backend/packages/wps-tools/src/wps_tools/load_testing/README.md

 These aren't obvious from the commands alone -- each cost real debugging time:

+- **SSO sessions expire mid-work.** `deploy` runs `aws sso login` for you, but `teardown` and `run_k6_test.py` don't -- if your session expires between deploying and running/tearing down later (a normal gap in a real working session), you'll hit `botocore.exceptions.TokenRetrievalError:
+  ...
+Token has expired and refresh failed`, not the simpler `NoCredentialsError` you'd get with no profile configured at all.
+Fix:
+  `aws sso login --profile <profile-name>`, then retry the same command.
 - **VPC creation is usually blocked by your account's Service Control Policy** (e.g. BC Gov's landing zone denies `ec2:CreateVpc`/`ec2:CreateInternetGateway`), which would otherwise fail